eschabell/jboss-bpms-performance-testing-framework/README.md

      - login for admin and other roles (u:erics / p:bpmsuite1!)
     ```

-6. (TODO: Automate during installation) Import repository export CustomerEval RewardsExtended file from support dir

-7. Login to BRMS testing applicaiton (http://localhost:8080/brms-testing) and start testing and measuring!
+7. (TODO: project does not build, update to 6.1 product) Login to BRMS testing applicaiton (http://localhost:8080/brms-testing) and start testing and measuring!

 Released versions